mpdairy/posh/README.md

   or Datomic's `q`.
 * db-tx, pull-tx, and q-tx are now deprecated.
 The tx-patterns generated for `pull` are exact and for `q` are pretty thorough.
+* `q` with `get-else` and `pull` do not currently work in 0.5, though they sort-of worked in the older version.
+If you need to use those, just keep using the older version until those expressions are supported.

 ## Overview